personalrobotics/tycho_calibration/README.md

 ## Training a neural network to predict the backlash

 After the above steps, call `python src/train_nn_backlash.py data/your_data.csv` to train a neural network to predict the backlash on each joint.

+## Create collision balls on top of the URDF model

+Clear cache `catkin clean` then run `catkin build` for this project to generate a new URDF model.
+Follow the instructions in `viz_collision_balls.py` to create collision balls.

 ## Tips